cole-gannaway/Prims-MST-Algorithm/README.md

 # Prims-MST-Algorithm
-Consists of scalable object-oriented C to run prims algorithm in O(ElogV).

 Final Project from Data Structures and Algorithims class at the University of Alabama.

-Implements object-oriented practices using the C programming language.
-Uses scalable public classes with memory management practices.
+Implements scalable, generic object-oriented classes with memory management practices to execute Prim's Algorithim in an O(ElogV) runtime complexity.

 To execute the program, first compile the program using the provided Makefile and then use the commandline comands ./prim yourInputFileHere.